NgocHueLy/data_eng_keeb_finder/README.md

 # Next Steps
 - More automation with Mage, scape data with Mage and load to GCS instead of GitHub
 - CI/CD run pipeline daily
-- Dockerize environment for reproduction supporting
+- Dockerize Python environment for reproduction supporting
 - Use variable with Terraform